AronSchulman/MMAtt-DTA/README.md

 ### Limitations

 For the protein descriptors, the user is limited to the pre-calculated values found in `descriptor_data`.
 If the user supplies an unavailable protein, the descriptor values are filled with zeros.
 This is not a problem for the subclass label.
 However, for sequence-based and Zernike descriptors, this may negatively impact the prediction accuracy.
+The available proteins can be found in the `descriptor_data` directory.

 ## Reproducing thesis results